Cabo Carvoeiro and Berlengas islands, Peniche, Portugal

 In the 1970s, it was used to provide temporary shelter for the retornados, refugees from former Portuguese colonies in Africa following independence.
 Given that, in the 1950s and 60s, Salazar’s secret police imprisoned dissenters of his facist dictatorship within the fort, that can’t have felt like much of a welcome back to the motherland.

-Note: The fortress museum is currently being renovated and will be dedicated to the anti-fascist resistance and freedom.
-It’s due to reopen at the end of 2020.
+Note: The fortress museum is currently being renovated to become the National Resistance and Freedom Museum.
+It’s due to reopen on 27th April 2024.

-The main building is now home to the Municipal Museum where you’ll find more chilling evidence of its time as a prison on the upper floor.
-The cells are now open and contain typical utensils and equipment to give visitors and insight into prison life.
+When I visited, pre renovations, the main building offered chilling evidence of its time as a prison on the upper floor and I expect this will also be a feature of the new museum.
+The open cells contained typical utensils and equipment to give visitors and insight into prison life.

 Lace-making in Peniche